 - Any other relative or adopted sibling that was dependant on the deceased.

-If there is no personal representative of the deceased's estate, then the court will appointment one.
+If there is no personal representative of the deceased's estate, then the court will appoint one.
 We encourage you to contact our law firm as soon as possible so that we can help you understand your unique situation and what steps need to be taken.

 What Damages Can Be Recovered in a Wrongful Death Lawsuit?